 To add insult to injury each power down caused the on-printer display to revert to the standard Chinese language factory settings — a small inconvenience but one that weighs heavy after the umpteenth restart.

 When the printer did connect, PowerPrint was disastrous, underpowered, temperamental, and unresponsive; it failed to slice models correctly causing all manner of problems.
 We quickly reverted to Cura.

-Once we finally got a print going, we immediately encountered first layer adhesion issues: it systematically became dislodged regardless of whether we used PLA or ABS and varying extruder/bed temperatures, even with a generous helping of hair spray, painter’s tape, and BuildTak.
-Ultimately, we fitted a replacement glass bed ourselves and this all but solved the adhesion problems.
+Once we finally got a print going, we instantly faced first layer adhesion issues: it systematically became dislodged regardless of whether we used PLA or ABS and varying extruder/bed temperatures, even with a generous helping of hair spray, painter’s tape, and BuildTak.
+Ultimately, we fitted a replacement glass bed ourselves and this all but solved the adhesion issues.

 When we surpassed these initial issue and got to printing, the Ultra revealed itself as one of the most demanding 3D printers we’ve had the opportunity to review.
 Finding the right settings in the software and on the printer itself is a little like playing the lottery, and involves a tiring back and forth of experimentation.
 Adjust the bed temperature here, reduce the resolution there, over level the bed, tinker with rafts: you name it, we messed with it.